andreacremese/blog/source/_posts/association-aggregation-and-composition-and-chapter-8-of-the-poodr.md

 ---
-layout: post
-title: "Association, Aggregation and Composition (and chapter 8 of the POODR)"
+title: Association, Aggregation and Composition (and chapter 8 of the POODR)
 date: 2014-05-17 10:34
 comments: true
-categories:
+tags:
+	- Rails
+	- Ruby
 ---
 While I await the publication of the standard repository of all the knowledge and wisdom in the universe, the "Hitchhikers guide to the Galaxy", and its much awaited chapter on OOD, my quest for OOD knowledge continues.